Chris Bergère was named the men’s and women’s diving coach at Yale in the fall of 2010.

 Prior to his time at Michigan, Bergère spent 17 years as the head men's and women's diving coach (1986-2002) at his alma mater, LaSalle University.
 He was named the conference's Diving Coach of the Year eight times during his tenure with the Explorers, including four straight seasons from 1999 through 2002.
 Bergère was asked to lead the LaSalle program immediately following his graduation in 1986 with dual Bachelor of Science degrees in personnel and labor relations and marketing.

-Coach Bergere enjoys watching his own kids play sports.
+Coach Bergere enjoys watching his own kids play sports; soccer, gymnastics, diving, lacrosse, track and field.
 He enjoys fine woodworking, fishing and reading.
-He has completed 3 marathons and is an avid runner.
+He has completed four marathons and is an avid runner.